alacny/Pandemic/README.md

 # Pandemic
-Very simple model of disease spreading
+Very simple model of disease spreading.

 More information will be provided here